NextronSystems/valhallaAPI/README.md

 Casing_Anomaly_ByPass
 ```

-Please note that Valhalla has protection mechanisms in place that will block your end of the Bifrost for a significant amount of time if you try stupid things.
+Please note that Valhalla has protection mechanisms in place that will block your end of the Bifrost for a significant amount of time if you try foolish things.

 ## Getting Started